 The worst culprit are the sheet sets with a 1000 thread count or higher.
 These sets – which usually sell for a ridiculous price, like $29.99 – are the worst quality sheeting you can buy.
 They are usually made with microfiber – one of the thinnest fabric materials available.

 You get what you pay for!
-If a 300 thread count sheet set sells for $100 or more, than an authentic 1000 thread count sheet set should sell for a few hundred dollars right?
-And yet, people commonly pay for these bargain priced sets, with luxurious expectations.
+If a 300 thread count sheet set sells for $100 or more, then an authentic 1000 thread count sheet set should sell for a few hundred dollars right?
+And yet, people commonly pay for these bargain-priced sets, with luxurious expectations.

 Budget shoppers usually turn to eBay or Amazon for their bedding needs – which can be a very effective way of getting designer brands, for much less.